crabby-lang/crabby/README.md

 ## Syntax

-In **Crabby🦀**, its' syntax mostly resembles **Python** in general BUT there are `hints` of Functional Programming syntax since Crabby aims to be versatile, functional and powerful to use not just for advanced programmers but for beginners also!
+In **Crabby🦀**, its syntax mostly resembles **Python** in general BUT there are `hints` of Functional Programming syntax since Crabby aims to be versatile, functional and powerful to use not just for advanced programmers but for beginners also!

 It's default file format is a `.crab` or `.cb`
 But for now it's `.crab`